Mahsa-Goodarzi/Statistics-for-Data-Science-with-Python-IBM-Course-Coursera-/README.md

 | **Module 6** | `Regression Analysis.ipynb` | Building Simple and Multiple Linear Regression models using `statsmodels` to predict outcomes. |
 | **Module 7** | `Data Science Project Case - Boston Housing Data.ipynb` | **Final Capstone:** A complete statistical analysis of the Boston Housing dataset, integrating all techniques learned in previous modules. |

-## Certificate
-This coursework was completed as part of the IBM Data Science Professional curriculum.